byomakase/time-addressable-media-store-tools/README.md

 cp .env.template .env.local
 ```

 Open the newly created `env.local` file in your preferred text editor and set the values for the non-commented out variables, leave the commented out lines for now.
-All the values for the variables specified in this file are provided as Outputs on the Cloudformation stack that resulted from the deployment of the infrastructure.
+All the values for the variables specified in this file are provided as Outputs on the Cloudformation stack that resulted from the deployment of the infrastructure with one exception the `OMAKASE_EXPORT_EVENT_BUS` comes from the deployment of this tools stack instead.

 - VITE_APP_AWS_REGION
 - VITE_APP_AWS_USER_POOL_ID
 - VITE_APP_AWS_USER_POOL_CLIENT_WEB_ID
 - VITE_APP_AWS_IDENTITY_POOL_ID
 - VITE_APP_AWS_API_ENDPOINT
+- VITE_APP_OMAKASE_EXPORT_EVENT_BUS

 Once you have set these values save the changes to the file.
-You now have 2 choicess:
+You now have 2 choices:

 ### Run the web app locally in dev mode